antoinemerc/ImageOcrApp/backend/README.md

  <img width="897" alt="Capture d’écran 2023-04-03 à 17 44 37" src="https://user-images.githubusercontent.com/15010119/229561935-fe39be30-2278-4a30-b950-cf546606f6b6.png">

-this result is used to give full sentence for future traduction, either through a manual download of an excel or through google translate
+this result is used to give full sentence for future traduction, either through a manual download of an excel or through google translate.

 Some tool will be necessary to clean up result of clustering, in the example above "Clench" should be it's own cluster and the top-left "o" should be excluded